timothydobbins/PHCM9795-R/_book/01-IntroToR.md

     b. for MacOS:
 2. Install R by running the installer and following the installation instructions.
 Note, the default settings are fine.
 3. Open the R program.
 You should see a screen as below:

+**Note for macOS:** if you are running macOS 10.8 or later, you will need to install an additional application called XQuartz, which is available at https://www.xquartz.org/.
+Download the latest installer (XQuartz-2.8.1.dmg as of April 2022), and install it in the usual way.

 At the end of the text you will find the ">" symbol which represents the command line.
 If you type `1 + 2` into the command line and then hit enter you should get: